fhioki/map-/docs/source/index.rst

    ref.rst

-The Mooring Analysis Program is a software library to model underwater cables held in static equilibrium.
+The Mooring Analysis Program is a library to model static loads and geometry of cables.
-MAP++ is designed to hook into other simulation codes as a tool for prototyping designs, designating a force-diplacements relationship for an arrangement, or include into other dynamic simulation codes to obtain the nonlinear restoring force.
+MAP++ is designed to hook into other simulation codes, and through its API, it can customized to do a few things:

+ * Prototype a design
+ * Find the force-displacement relation for a given footprint
+ * Integrate into other dynamic simulation programs to produce a nonlinear restoring force time history

-This program has been tested on Windows, Linux, and OSx platforms interfacing into program written Python, C, C++, and Fortran.
+This program is tested on Windows, Linux, and OSx.
+We integrated this program into other langauges written in Python, C, C++, and Fortran, but MAP++ is written primarily in C.
 MAP++ follows the FAST Offshore Wind Turbine Framework :cite:`jonkman2013new` software pattern.

 More information on the theory behind MAP++ is described :cite:`masciola2013`, with the hopes to extend capabilities to include a heuristic finite element formulation as described :cite:`masciola2014`.
 MAP++ is licensed under Apache version 2.